andykee/lentil/docs/user_guide/optical_systems/wavefront_error.rst

     Lentil uses the Noll indexing scheme for defining Zernike polynomials [1]_.

-Wavefront error maps are easily computed using either the :func:`zernike.zernike` or :func:`zernike_compose` functions.
-For example, we can represent 100 nm of focus over a circular aperture with :func:`zernike.zernike`:
+Wavefront error maps are easily computed using either the :func:`zernike` or :func:`zernike_compose` functions.
+For example, we can represent 100 nm of focus over a circular aperture with :func:`zernike`:

 .. code-block:: pycon